microsoft/ivy/doc/examples/leader_tutorial.md

 the system, and tells us what properties the interface should satisfy.
 In Ivy, a unit of verification is called an *isolate* (because it is verified in isolation).
-An isolate consists of an *interface*, consisting of exported procedures and functions, a *specification*, describing the externally observable properties of the interface, and an *implementation* the provides executable bodies for interface functions and procedures.
+An isolate consists of an *interface*, containing exported types, procedures and functions, a *specification*, describing the externally observable properties of the interface, and an *implementation* that provides executable bodies for interface functions and procedures, as well as variables and theories that are hidden from the isolate's environment.

 Here is how the interface and specification of the leader election service are described in Ivy:

     isolate leader = {

-        action elect(v:node)  # called when v is elected leader
+        action elect(self:node)

         specification {
             before elect {
-            ensure pid(v) >= pid(X)  # only the max pid can be elected
+                ensure pid(self) >= pid(X)
             }
         }
+    }

 Procedures in Ivy are called *actions*.
 Unlike functions, actions may have side effects.
-The interface of our isolate `leader` consists of two actions: `tick` is called by the environment when a timer expires and implemented by `leader`, while `elect` is called by the isolate when a node is elected leader, and implemented by the environment.
+The external interface of our isolate `leader` consists of one action, which is a callback: `elect` is called by the isolate when a node is elected leader, and implemented by the environment.
 There is no explicit declaration in Ivy as to which isolate implements a given interface action.
 Ivy only requires that each action have at most one implementation.

-Notice that each action has a parameter `self` of type `node`.
+The `elect` action has parameter `self` of type `node`.
 This parameter acts like a process identifier.
 It tells us the *location* in which the action occurs.
 This is how Ivy represents a parameterized, distributed system -- an action has a location